tsalb/sfdc-lightning-service-components/README.md

 `QuickUpdateService` which wraps Lightning Data Service (i.e. `force:recordData`) and provides an `aura:method` to very quickly configure a single-object, single-record DML to any sObject.
 Since this uses LDS, profile security is respected.
 This is a POC component.

 `DataTableService` which can quickly generate `tableData` and `tableColumns` in a format expected by `lightning:datatable`.
 It's designed primarily for read-only, single hierarchy tables.
 It's still possible to perform further processing either serverside or clientside to configure `lightning:datatable` more granularly.
-Currently, parent relationships are not handled, so until I can figure out a scalable way - please flatten your schema with formula fields.
+Parent relationship (1 level tested) works and there are helper functions to flatten the data both serverside (column definition) and clientside (data definition).

 ---